Today’s readings offer a message about trust, values, and the nature of true blessedness.

 Popular Posts

-• Homily for the first sunday of Lent
+• Homily for the 5th Sunday of Lent, Year A

 Categories